An $L_\infty$ algebra structure on polyvector fields: The algebra

 Define

-Here in the wedge product we use the order of the 1-forms $\phi_e$ corresponding to the ordering of the edges of $\Gamma$ described above.
+Here in the wedge product we use the order of the 1-forms $\phi_e$ corresponded to the ordering of the edges of $\Gamma$, described just above.

-\begin{remark} In [K97], Section 6.2, M.Kontsevich has the combinatorial factor $\prod_{v\in V(\Gamma)}\frac1{\sharp Star(v)!}$ before an analogous formula.
+\comment \begin{remark} In [K97], Section 6.2, M.Kontsevich considers the combinatorial factor $\prod_{v\in V(\Gamma)}\frac1{\sharp Star(v)!}$ for an analogous formula.
 The reason why we omit this factor here is the following.
 In [K97] in the definition of an admissible graph not only the vertices are labeled, but also the sets $Star(v)$ for all vertices $v$ are ordered.
 It is not necessary because as soon as the vertices are enumerated, there appears a canonical ordering, by the number of the end-vertex.
 Therefore, we omit here and thereafter this ingredient from the data of an admissible graph.
-As a consequence, we have not the mentioned above combinatorial factor. \end{remark}
+As a consequence, we have not the mentioned above combinatorial factor. \end{remark} \endcomment

-We prove firstly that $W_\Gamma$ may be nonzero only for an even $n$. \begin{lemma} For an odd $n$, the integral $W_\Gamma=0$ for any number of edges $\sharp E(\Gamma)$. \begin{proof} Fix one vertex $p$ using the group $G^3$ to the point $0+0i$, and let another point $q$ move along the unit circle around $p$.
+We firstly show that $W_\Gamma=0$ for an odd $n$. \begin{lemma} For any admissible graph with an odd number $n$ of vertices, the integral $W_\Gamma=0$ . \begin{proof} Map a vertex $p$ to the point $0+0i$, using the action of the group $G^3$, and let another point $q$ move along the unit circle around $p$.
+(These two are the only vertices with the restricted degrees of freedom, in this way we get rid of the action of $G^3$).
 Draw the vertical line $\ell$ through $p$ and consider the symmetry $\sigma$ with respect to $\ell$.
-We have the following general formula:
+One has the following general formula:

 where $c$ is an {\it oriented} chain.